iNightfaller/Speed-Guides-Live/README.md

 - Notes are now markdown formatted
 - Images are supported (currently needs a full path and does not support resizing in markdown)
 - In addition to SpeedGuidesLive.dll, Markdig.dll and System.Memory.dll need to be copied over to LiveSplit as well

+### Known Issues

+- Clicking on the browser at any point, livesplit will lose focus after the next split(?).
+Global Hotkeys is a workaround.